M Idioms

 make a fast/quick buck

-- make money with little effort
+- to make money with little effort

 The two men tried to make a fast buck during the construction boom.